nst/WangTilesTuringMachines/README.md

 __Simulating Turing Machines with Wang tiles__

 `wtm` (Wang tiles Turing Machine) is a Python program that demonstrates how to perform computation by simulating a Turing machine (TM) with Wang tiles in practice.
-It is based on the [procedure described by Robinson in 1971](Undecidability and nonperiodicity for tilings of the plane](https://lipn.fr/~fernique/qc/robinson.pdf).
+It is based on the procedure described by Robinson in 1971 in [Undecidability and nonperiodicity for tilings of the plane](https://lipn.fr/~fernique/qc/robinson.pdf).

 Here is the tileset for a Turing machine that will increment a number.
 The input `111` can be read at the top of the tiling, and the result `1000` appears at the bottom.